gerard33/dark-th3me/README.md

 Domoticz dark th3me<br />
 http://www.domoticz.com/forum/viewtopic.php?f=8&t=15546

-Installation:
+The theme is part of the standard Domoticz themes since v3.6745.

-copy dark-th3me folder to domoticz/www/styles/
+When you are on an older version, you can install the theme manually by copying the dark-th3me folder to domoticz/www/styles/.

 ![alt tag](https://github.com/gerard33/dark-th3me/blob/master/screenshots/theme1.jpg)
 ![alt tag](https://github.com/gerard33/dark-th3me/blob/master/screenshots/theme2.jpg)